In a present-day scenario, we are all so busy with our work that we don't have the time for cleaning our house properly.

 distanceleft = duration1 * 0.034 / 2;

-After getting the distance from each sensor, we can control the motors with the help of an if statement thus we control the movement of the robot.
-This is very simple, first, we gave an obstacle distance value, in this case, it is 15cm (change this value as your wish).
+After getting the distance from each sensor, we can control the motors with the help of an if statement, thus we control the movement of the robot.
+This is very simple.
+First, we gave an obstacle distance value; in this case, it is 15cm (change this value as you wish).
 Then we gave conditions according to that value.
-For example, when an obstacle comes in front of the left sensor (that means the distance of the left sensor should below or equals to 15 cm) and the other two distances are high (that means no obstacle is in front of that's sensors), then with the help of digital write function, we can drive the motors to right.
+For example, when an obstacle comes in front of the left sensor (that means the distance of the left sensor should be below or equal to 15 cm) and the other two distances are high (that means no obstacle is in front of that's sensor), then with the help of the digital write function, we can drive the motors to right.
 Later, I checked the status of the IR sensor.
 If the robot is on the floor, the value of the IR pin will be LOW, and if not, then the value will be HIGH.
-Then I stored that value in the int s variable.
+Then I stored that value in the int variable.
 We are going to control the robot according to this status.

-This section of the Code is used to Move the Robot Forward and Backward:
+This section of the Code is used to move the Robot Forward and backwards:

 if(s==HIGH)